Diaphoretickes: Convergent traits

 Multiple lineages within Diaphoretickes have acquired photosynthetic plastids independently from each other, evolving into algae.
-They include all eukaryotic algae except for euglenophytes, which belong to the Discoba.
+They include all eukaryotic algae except for euglenophyceans, which belong to the Discoba.
 Archaeplastids acquired their plastids directly from primary endosymbiosis with a cyanobacterium, while all other algae have plastids originating from a secondary endosymbiosis with either a red alga (as in ochrophytes, myzozoans, cryptomonads and haptophytes) or a green alga (as in chlorarachniophytes).
-Red algal-derived plastids are exclusive to the Diaphoretickes clade, while green algal-derived ones are also present in euglenophytes.
+Red algal-derived plastids are exclusive to the Diaphoretickes clade, while green algal-derived ones are also present in euglenophyceans.
 One rhizarian species, Paulinella chromatophora, experienced an event of primary endosymbiosis with a different kind of cyanobacterium.

 The exact order of the red algal-derived plastid acquisitions is not yet known.
 Two main hypotheses agree that cryptophytes were the first to obtain them, and the remaining groups obtained theirs by endosymbiosis with a cryptophyte.
 A third hypothesis proposed in 2024 suggests that there were two independent endosymbioses of a red alga in cryptophytes and ochrophytes, which in turn originated the plastids of haptophytes and myzozoans, respectively.

 Plastid acquisitions across eukaryotes, shown in discontinuous arrows: blue for the primary plastids derived directly from a cyanobacterium, and red and green for the secondary plastids derived from red algae and green algae, respectively.
 Red arrows are placed according to the 2024 hypothesis; disagreements with previous hypotheses are marked '?'.

 Diaphoretickes also includes all amoebae that have axopodia, stiff filaments used for feeding that branch radially from the cell, a trait acquired independently in various groups.
 These were historically known as Actinopoda, and were divided into the marine radiolaria (rhizarians) and the mostly freshwater heliozoa ("sun animalcules").
 The heliozoa are primarily the centrohelids (relatives of haptophytes), actinophryids (stramenopiles) and desmothoracids (rhizarians).
-There are also some lone heliozoan species such as Microheliella maris, the sister group of Cryptista.
-Even heliozoa that have not been genetically sequenced are presumed to belong to Diaphoretickes.
+Even a heliozoan that have not been genetically sequenced named Berkeleyaesol is thought to possibly belong to Diaphoretickes.
 Cavalier-Smith argued that the ancestral configuration of the cytoskeleton of corticates was a preadaptation that made it easier for them to evolve axopodia numerous independent times.